sinaru/Procyon/README.md

 This is a conceptual front-end framework designed to be integrated with a JSON REST API.
 Procyon will handle the route mappings, rendering of static and dynamic content, data management with the API.

+Procyon can be used for "multi-page" front-end application development.
+Procyon uses MVC design pattern to support multi-page request handling.

 ### API resource